 When beginning Google Ads, it’s crucial to determine the budget you can allocate to ad spend.
-Too little and your campaign can be ineffective or allocate it in the wrong way and you’ll reduce your return on investment.
+Too little, and your campaign can be ineffective or allocate it incorrectly, and you’ll reduce your return on investment.

-Online retailers frequently ask us questions like ‘how much do I realistically have to spend to start advertising on Google?’ or ‘to increase sales, how do I calculate the budget I need to start with on Google Ads?’.
+Online retailers frequently ask us questions like ‘How much do I really have to spend to start advertising on Google?’ or ‘To increase sales, how do I calculate the budget I need to start with on Google Ads?’.
 This blog post will answer these questions and explain the most efficient and effective process to define your initial Google Ads budget.

 Google Ads test phase: achieving sufficient clicks for your budget

 An important requirement for establishing consistent and successful Google advertising campaigns is acquiring sufficient results data in the short term.
-Put simply, this means receiving as many clicks as possible during a learning or test phase.
+But this means receiving as many clicks as possible during a learning or test phase.

-You need as much traffic as possible per keyword but you should also include as many relevant keywords as you can.
+You need as much traffic as possible per keyword but should also include as many relevant keywords as possible.
 This means winning enough traffic to qualify each keyword and know its true value.

-For example, if you have from one to 12 products, a month’s worth of traffic at around 1,000 clicks or more could be a sufficient volume in order to make an accurate analysis.
+For example, if you have from one to 12 products, a month’s worth of traffic at around 1,000 clicks or more could be a sufficient volume for an accurate analysis.
 Alternatively, if you have tens of products or more promoted by many keywords, that will appeal to many different ways of searching online.
-For this reason, you’ll need a higher volume of traffic in order for each keyword to receive a statistically valid sample of clicks.
+For this reason, you’ll need a higher traffic volume for each keyword to receive a statistically valid sample of clicks.

 Estimating your required budget: using the Google Keyword Planner